aniruddhakal/Recommending-Diverse-And-Serendipitous-Movies-using-Tag-Genome/README.md

 # README #

 End to end Run's aren't possible yet.
-Optimizing smaller parts one by one to speed up further research.
+Optimizing and refactoring some parts to speed up further research.
 Will add end-to-end run and the documentation soon.

 ---------------------------------------
 TODO: